tarnas14/blog/src/blog/how-is-your-project.md

 The previous application we used fell apart, we couldn't deliver on time.
 At that point we partnered with <the company I work for> and we managed to rewrite and improve that application in a little bit over a year.

-That year our biggest client threatened to leave us and take away $39,000,000 yearly revenue.
+That year our biggest client threatened to leave us and take away `<insert lots of $$>` yearly revenue.
 *Now* they signed a contract for next year in advance and are bringing more companies (and more $$) to us, because they want to use our software.

 During the busiest critical time, we managed to gather user feedback and implement changes within a month, so they can verify them on actual production data.